ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-create-budgets.md

 You can have multiple budgets for identical time periods by creating budgets with separate names.
 First, you set up the budget name and enter the budget figures.
 The budget name is then included on all the budget entries you create.

 When you create a budget, you can define four dimensions for each budget.
 These budget-specific dimensions are called budget dimensions.
 You select the budget dimensions for each budget from among the dimensions you have already set up.
 Budget dimensions can be used to set filters on a budget and to add dimension information to budget entries.
-For more information, see [Working with Dimensions](finance-dimensions.md).
+For more information, see [Work with Dimensions](finance-dimensions.md).

 Budgets play an important role in business intelligence, such as in financial statement based on account schedules that include budget entries or when analyzing budgeted versus actual amounts in the chart of accounts.
 For more information, see [Business Intelligence](bi.md).